 RUBY TRACK transparently summarizes KPI's for deeper analysis

 Among RUBY Check the new extension RUBY Track was presented at W&H’s first virtual EXPO in 2020.
-RUBY Track is currently only available for Converting machines but will also be available for printing presses in 2021.
-RUBY Track condenses important KPI's in the production process, such as reject rates, production speeds, make-ready times, downtimes and OEE ("Overall Equipment Efiiciency") figures on clearly laid out dashboards and offers in-depth analysis options.
+RUBY Track is currently only available for paper sack lines but will also be available for printing presses soon.
+RUBY Track condenses important KPI's in the production process, such as reject rates, production speeds, make-ready times, downtimes and OEE ("Overall Equipment Eciency") figures on clearly laid out dashboards and offers in-depth analysis options.
 This high level of transparency enables W&H customers to further optimize their production processes and fully exploit their previously unknown potential.
 Benchmarks and weak points are identified and highlighted so that appropriate improvement measures can be taken.
 RUBY Track includes a user interface on the machine to record the data and an interface in the office for the production and operations manager to analyze the data.
-At the user interface, RUBY Track remembers, for example, a machine shutdown and either automatically recognizes the reason for it or asks the operator for the reason for the shutdown.
+At the machine interface, RUBY Track remembers, for example, a machine shutdown and either automatically recognizes the reason for it or asks the operator for the reason for the downtime.
 The system learns from the answers.
 This way, it becomes clear which error sources occur particularly frequently and where there is still room for improvement.